 Other types of doctors that may be members of a rehabilitation team include neurologists, orthopedic surgeons, psychiatrists and primary care doctors.

-Non-physician health professionals may be occupational therapists, physical therapists, speech and language therapists, social workers, vocational counselors, nurses, psychologists and dietitians or nutritionists.
+Other health professionals include occupational therapists, physical therapists, speech and language therapists, social workers, vocational counselors, nurses, psychologists, and dietitians (nutritionists).

 Rehabilitation; Physical rehab; Physiatry

 Cifu DX, ed.
 Braddom's Physical Medicine and Rehabilitation.
 5th ed.
 Philadelphia, PA: Elsevier; 2016.